Trackunit/developer-hub/api-docs/data-model.md

 ### BatteryCumulativeDischargedEnergy

-Total amount of energy (as in kilo Watt hours) delivered by the battery.
+Total amount of energy delivered by the battery.
-Unit of measurement: _kWh_
+Unit of measurement: _kilowatt-hours_.

 ### BatteryRemainingChargeTime